cvravi9/Benchmarking_SVCs/Allele_Frequency/afplots/README.md

 # Allele Frequency - afplots

-In this section, Allele Frequency for the vcf files are visualized through afplots.
+In this section, Allele Frequency for the vcf files are visualized using afplot tool.

 ## 1. Inputs